Skin Graft Care

 1. How might the make-up of each layer of skin impact the grafting process?

-2. How would damage to various layers of skin impact healing, including appearance and function of the skin?
+2. How would damage to various layers of skin impact healing, including the appearance and function of the skin?

 Types of Skin Grafts and Indications

 A split-thickness skin graft (STSG) involves the epidermis and a very superficial part of the dermis.
 STSGs are thin enough that they do not contain their own blood supply, so a healthy wound bed is necessary for the graft to survive and incorporate into the surrounding skin.
-This type of graft is indicated for partial to full thickness wounds with a healthy, vascular wound bed such as with burns, trauma, infection, and ulcers.
-STSGs can often cover large surface area wounds and the skin can also be meshed to increase the surface area (1, 3,5).
+This type of graft is indicated for partial to full-thickness wounds with a healthy vascular wound bed, such as with burns, trauma, infection, and ulcers.
+STSGs can often cover large surface area wounds, and the skin can also be meshed to increase the surface area (1, 3,5).

 Skin from the abdomen, thighs, and back is often a preferred donor site for STSG.
 Thin grafts have low metabolic demand and typically take well and heal quickly.
-Thinner grafts are delicate and hold up best on parts of the body that do not undergo a lot of mechanical strain.
+Thinner grafts are delicate and hold up best on body parts that do not undergo a lot of mechanical strain.
 Due to the thin amount of skin harvested, the healed areas may often be hypopigmented or lack hair (1,3,5)

 Preferred harvest sites for FTSG often include the groin, arms, or chest.
-FTSG is ideal for smaller wound sites or for areas of the body with high mechanical demand like the palms of the hands.
+FTSG is ideal for smaller wound sites or areas of the body with high mechanical demand, like the palms of the hands.
 Due to the greater thickness, FTSGs may include better pigmentation and hair growth (1,3,5,6).

 Less commonly, composite grafts may be used for small wounds that require some structural repair in addition to skin.
-Composite grafts transplant skin and other soft tissues such as cartilage and are commonly used to repair the nose, ears, or fingertips (1,3).
+Composite grafts transplant skin and other soft tissues, such as cartilage, and are commonly used to repair the nose, ears, or fingertips (1,3).

 Ask yourself...